-Conserving cash, Boeing awards stock instead of pay raises to nonunion employees
+Conserving cash, Boeing gives stock instead of pay raises to nonunion employees

-As Boeing scrambles to conserve cash in the dramatic aviation downturn, CEO Dave Calhoun told nonunion employees Wednesday the company will this month award them shares in company stock instead of pay raises.
+As Boeing scrambles to conserve cash in the dramatic aviation downturn, CEO Dave Calhoun told nonunion employees Wednesday the company has this month given them shares in company stock instead of pay raises.

-Boeing said the stock awards will go to about 82,000 employees, excluding executives and those engineers, machinists and others whose pay is determined by union contracts.
+Boeing said it awarded the stock Monday to about 82,000 employees, excluding executives and those engineers, machinists and others whose pay is determined by union contracts.

 The stock will vest in three years, on Dec.
-14, 2023, provided the employee is still employed through that date.
+14, 2023, provided the employee doesn’t leave the company through that date.

+However, according to an internal company memo, if an employee is laid off or accepts a voluntary buyout in that period, they will keep a proportion of the allocated shares: one-third if leaving in the first year, two-thirds in the second year and all of the shares in the third year.

 The amount of shares granted depends on the employment level.
-Managers will get 100 shares, which today are valued at about $226 each.
-Senior nonmanagerial employees get 75 shares and lower level employees 50.
+According to the internal memo, managers will get 100 shares, which today are valued at about $226 each.

 Calhoun presented the move, the first in Boeing’s recent history, as reflecting “our confidence in our shared future.”
 Pointing to the hope that the value of the shares could rise when the business recovers, he said the stock award “has the potential to deliver value significantly beyond a traditional annual merit increase.”